-Contrary to belief, Functional Neurological Disorder and Myalgic Encephalomyelitis are not new and rare diseases but have actually been around for centuries with the first recorded case in the American Civil War of 1871.
+Contrary to belief, Myalgic Encephalomyelitis/Chronic Fatigue Syndrome are not new and rare diseases but have actually been around for centuries with the first recorded case in the American Civil War of 1871.

-Since 1934 there has been over 60 recorded epidemic outbreaks worldwide and although many people are unaware of FND and ME this does not mean it is uncommon.
-A study from Liverpool University confirmed that there are half a million FND/ME sufferers in the UK alone.
+Since 1934 there has been over 60 recorded epidemic outbreaks worldwide and although many people are unaware of ME/CFS this does not mean it is uncommon.
+A study from Liverpool University confirmed that there are half a million ME sufferers in the UK alone.

 The best known UK outbreak of ME is known as the Royal Free epidemic.
 During the late spring of 1955 the Royal Free hospital admitted a number of people with unusual symptoms, further events at the hospital unfolded when almost 300 members of staff became ill and hospitalised.
 The hospital was then forced to close.
 It was this outbreak where the term Myalgic Encephalomyelitis was defined.
 Myalgic Encephalomyelitis describes the effects on the muscles, brain and nerves and is regarded as the best clinical description for the illness.

 This disease has confused doctors since the first recorded instances and has been dubbed “The Disease of a Thousand Names” (David S. Bell, MD, Lyndonville, Pollard Publications, 1991).
 This was to highlight the huge number of names used to describe the illness.
 These names include:

 - Akureyri Disease

 - Epidemic Myalgic Encephalomyelitis

 - Functional Neurological Disorder